Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle

-We thank Haneul Kwak for providing the simulation code, Myeonghyeon Kim for computing server support, and J. Park, D. Bae, J. Lee, S. Kim, and J. Jung for their insightful discussions.
+We thank Haneul Kwak for sharing the simulation code, Myeonghyeon Kim for computing support, and J.~Park, D.~Bae, J.~Lee, S.~Kim, and J.~Jung for insightful discussions.
 This work was supported by the National Research Foundation of Korea (Grants No. RS-2023-NR077280, No. RS-2023-NR119928, and No. RS-2024-00413957).